aidan-parkinson/corporation-sole/README.md

 `./definitions` : chaincode definitions for Peoples to make observations of the World State.

-`./peoples` : each Dean and their Chapter of Peoples.
+`./peoples` : each Dean and their School of Peoples.

 `./schemas` : data schemas of chaincode definitions for transactions.